Ihsan-Abdul/Security-Monitoring-Alert-Triage-Splunk-SIEM-/README.md

 *  Playbooks -> Alert triage procedures
 *  sample-logs -> Simulated log data

-*   For Detection Logic: Review the query catalog and rationale in `/detections/README.md`.
+*   For Detection Logic: Review the query catalog and rationale in `Detections/README.md`.
-*   For Detailed Analysis: See the in-depth reports in the `/Investigations/` directory.
+*   For Detailed Analysis: See the in-depth reports in the `Investigations` directory.

 ## Technical Implementation